front-end-intermediate/5-express/readme.md

 Test using Fetch with static content and an options object.

-Be sure to replace the hard coded id (`api/recipes/5d222a54334b1112c44a6066`) with the one in the browser location bar:
+Be sure to replace the hard coded id (`api/recipes/5d222a54334b1112c44a6066`) with the one in the browser location bar.

+Note: this script needs to be outside the `detail()` scope for now:

 ```js
 const updateRecipe = () => {